TV Pop Diaries

 "The She-

-Probably the first television series in Britain to be aimed specifically at the new
+Probably the first British TV series in Britain to be targeted specifically at the

-Fleet Street journalist Ker Robertson presented the first few shows, but by the end of January 1957 Kent Walton from Radio Luxembourg had taken over with Robertson “Disc Arranging”, i.e. selecting the eight or nine discs per week.
-The show itself was initially only fifteen minutes long, stretching to thirty minutes later on and had very few rock n roll acts making personal appearances, relying again on visual interpretation of the lyric via dance, usually choreographed by Douggie Squires and a meagre set design.
+Fleet Street journalist Ker Robertson was the first presenter, but in January 1957 Kent Walton from Radio Luxembourg was invited by Michael Westmore, head of Light Entertainment at Associated Rediffusion, to take over with Robertson moving over to “Disc Arranging”, i.e. selecting the eight or nine discs per week as due to other work commitments he was now too busy to attend rehearsals.
+The show itself was initially only fifteen minutes long, but was extended to thirty minutes later on.
+The dance aspect relied on a visual interpretation of the lyric, usually choreographed by Dougie Squires and a meagre set design.
 Guests would be interviewed in the studio, with an occasional singer miming to their new hit.
-The unusual thing about the show was that none of the production team had any connection with the music business, although Kent Walton would later become a Radio Luxembourg DJ.
+The unusual thing about the show was that none of the production team had any connection with the music business, although presenters' relationship with the music business would later be called into question.

 By June 1957 its popularity had spread enough to warrant a network showing twice a week and would, on occasion, step outside the boundaries of the studio setting by turning up at, for example, Army and RAF camps.

 In early 1958 the show extends to three shows a week.
-One was a thirty minute show
+The first being a thirty minute

-on Monday, a fifteen minute show on Wednesday and a compilation show on Fridays,
+show on Monday, then a fifteen minute show on Wednesday and a compilation show on

 In March 1958 there was talk of a touring stage show, something that The Six-

-In his regular column in Disc magazine in September 1958 Kent Walton introduced new dancer Mary Munro and stated that many of the show's dancers are from the Festival Ballet.
+In his regular column in Disc magazine in September 1958 Kent Walton introduced new dancer Mary Munro and stated that many of the show's dancers are from the Festival Ballet, however three of the regular dancers leave the show at the end of 1958 to appear on Rediffusion's new series The 1959 Show.

 By late 1958 it had been reduced to one, weekly show on Fridays, suggesting that